 All private bushfire shelters require building and development approval and concurrence from the Building Technical Panel which is a committee of the State Planning Commission (SPC).

 There are currently no accredited or “pre-approved” products (or designs) available in South Australia relating to prefabricated private bushfire shelters.
 Every shelter must be assessed and approved on a case-by-case basis.

 Building in a bushfire-prone area

 All of the Adelaide Hills Council area must meet bushfire construction requirements.
 Excluded areas also require bushfire fighting facilities when a site is within 500 metres of a high bushfire risk area.

-An application is required to satisfy the relevant bushfire provisions in the Adelaide Hills Council Development Plan.
-Habitable structures (dwellings, dwelling additions and tourist accommodation) within a High Bushfire Risk Area require a mandatory referral to the Country Fire Service (CFS) where they have six weeks to assess the application.
+An application is required to satisfy the relevant bushfire provisions in the Planning and Design Code (P & D Code).
+Habitable structures (dwellings, dwelling additions and tourist accommodation) within the Hazard (Bushfire High Risk) Overlay require a mandatory referral to the Country Fire Service (CFS) where they have six weeks to assess the application.
 The CFS has the power of direction and all requirements and conditions imposed must be adhered to.

-Development Applications within a bushfire risk area are also required to demonstrate compliance with the Minister's Code Undertaking Development in Bushfire Protection Areas February 2009 (as amended October 2012).
-At the Building Rules stage, applications are required to demonstrate compliance with the Minister's Specifications "SA 78 Additional requirements in designated bushfire prone areas".
-The Council's Bushfire Services Plan fact sheet provides useful information in this regard.
+Development Applications within a bushfire risk area are required to demonstrate compliance with the Building Code for bushfire resistance as well as the Ministerial Building Standard MBS-008 Designated Bushfire Prone Area - Additional Requirements July 2020.
+The Council's Bushfire Services Plan fact sheet (currently being reviewed) provides useful information in this regard.